raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 ## Button basics

+Button switches are an **input**.
+The Button sends a signal which is received by the Raspberry Pi to be processed.

 ![Input Output](images/buttonBasics_inputOutput.png)

-In the previous **LEDs, buzzers and Scratch games** project we looked at using The Raspberry Pi's powerful genral purpose input output (GPIO) pins to use to control simple electronic inputs such as LEDs and buzzers.
-Now we are going to do the same for inputs with the humble button switch.
+In the previous **LEDs, buzzers and Scratch games** project we looked at using The Raspberry Pi's powerful genral purpose input output (GPIO) pins to use to control simple electronic **outputs** such as LEDs and buzzers.
+Now we are going to do the same for **inputs** with the humble button switch.

 ![Button switches](images/buttonBasics_buttonSwitches.png)

-You can buy a [pin guide](https://thepihut.com/products/gpio-reference-board-model-b-plus-and-a-plus?ref=isp_rel_prd&isp_ref_pos=5){:target="_blank"} to help you identify the GPIO pins, use the image below, or open a terminal and type `pinout` to see the numbers of all the pins.
+Many switches we use, such as most household light switches, **toggle** between `on` and `off`.
+All of the button switches in the image above, and the ones we'll be looking at in this project are **push-to-make** switches, meaning that they are `on` while they being pressed and `off` whenever they are not being pressed.

 ![Raspberry Pi GPIO pin guide](images/lightLED_RPi_gpioPinRef.png)